LME copper dips; U.S., China stimulus eyed

 “Base metals are marking time as prices remain largely range-bound in anticipation of some concerted central bank moves to stimulate the economy.
 Unfortunately the risk becomes to the downside as the longer we wait, the more worried the market gets,” RBC Capital Markets said in a note.

-Steve Platt, futures strategist with Archer Financial Services in Chicago, saw some spillover pressure from platinum, also an industrial metal, which closed lower.

-“I think copper’s taken a little bit of a cue there in terms of weakening, in response to not only the economic news but also a feeling that the slowing economy is going to weigh on values,” Platt said.

-Also weighing on copper, the euro hovered near a two-year low versus the dollar earlier in the session, hurt by a report suggesting a change in the European Central Bank’s stance on how some bondholders could be treated under Spain’s bank bailout.
+Also weighing on copper, the euro hovered near a two-year low versus the dollar, hurt by a report suggesting a change in the European Central Bank’s stance on how some bondholders could be treated under Spain’s bank bailout.

 The Wall Street Journal said ECB President Mario Draghi advocated imposing losses on holders of senior bonds issued by the worst-hit Spanish savings banks but also said finance ministers rejected the advice due to concerns financial markets would react badly to such a decision.